Trusted WordPress tutorials, when you need them most.

 If you need help, WPBeginner team can even install WordPress and build your website for free.
 Learn more about how our free WordPress blog setup works.

-Can I move from WordPress.com to WordPress.org?
+Can I Move From WordPress.com to WordPress.org?

-Often new users who don’t know the difference between WordPress.com vs WordPress.org end up starting with the free WordPress.com service.
-Once they see the limitations of the platform, they want to switch to “the Real WordPress” aka WordPress.org.
+Often, new users who don’t know the difference between WordPress.com and WordPress.org end up starting with the free WordPress.com service.
+Once they see the limitations of the platform, they want to switch to “the Real WordPress,” aka WordPress.org.

 Yes, you can definitely switch from WordPress.com to WordPress.org and fairly easily move all of your content.

-We have created a step by step guide on how to move your blog from WordPress.com to WordPress.org, or you can take advantage of our free blog setup service, and we will transfer your blog for free.
+We have created a step-by-step guide on how to move your blog from WordPress.com to WordPress.org, or you can take advantage of our free blog setup service, and we will transfer your blog for free.

 WordPress.com vs. WordPress.org – Summary